asvd/jailed/README.md

 - Initiate and interrupt the execution anytime;

-- Control the execution against a hangup or too long calculation times;

 - Delegate to a 3rd-party code the precise set of functions to harmlessly operate on the part of your application *[Demo](http://asvd.github.io/jailed/demos/web/banner/)*